Hunting axion dark matter with anti-ferromagnets: a case study with nickel oxide: Introduction

 We work within an effective field theory (EFT) for the description of magnons and their interactions, valid at low energies and long wavelengths~\cite{chandra1990quantum,Burgess:1998ku,Pavaskar:2021pfo,Brauner:2024juy}, which we extend to incorporate the rich phenomenology of NiO~\cite{theory}.
-In this framework, magnons are the (pseudo-)Goldstone bosons associated with the breaking of non-relativistic spin symmetry, as induced by the anti-ferromagnetic ground state.
+In this framework, magnons are the (pseudo-)Goldstone bosons associated with the breaking of non-relativistic spin symmetry, as induced by the antiferromagnetic ground state.
 The main advantage of this EFT is that it is completely dictated by symmetry, thus bypassing the need for a microscopic description of the system.
-This is especially relevant for multi-magnon emission, where more traditional treatments encounter significant difficulties~\cite{Dyson:1956zza}.
 The intricacies of the short distance physics are encoded in a few effective coefficients, which we match from data.
+This has a twofold advantage.
+On the one hand, the EFT formulation allows one to clearly disentangle those phenomena that are universal, i.e., common to a broad class of systems, to those that are specific to a given short distance realization of these systems.
+On the other hand, it helps formulating the current problem in a language that is closer to high energy physics, thus allowing one to borrow concepts and techniques from this field.

 {\it Conventions:} We use natural units, $\hbar = c = 1$, and follow an index notation with $i,j,k = 1,2,3$ and $a,b=1,2$.